darinz/DL/02_Neural_Network/01_perceptrons.md

 #### Firing Mechanism

+> **Annotation:** The threshold in a biological neuron is like a minimum voltage needed to trigger a signal.
+In the perceptron, it's the bias.

 A biological neuron fires (produces an output) when the sum of incoming signals exceeds a threshold.
 This is modeled mathematically as:

 ```math